Llewxamris/PEA-framework/md/maintenance.md

 authorization to match the current student and teacher list.
 The functionality did not work on copying program coordinators, which was a main change we made.
 Other changes requested were a better look-and-feel for the web application, and moving the authorization functionality to some sort of external API.
-The functionality did not work on copying program coordinators, which was a main change we made.
-Other changes requested were a better look-and-feel for the web application, and moving the authorization functionality to some sort of external API.

 ## Maintenance Project Methodology
 The methodology used for the project was _Agile_.
 We performed five week